spatiotemporal-data/spatiotemporal-data.github.io/posts/time_varying_model.md

 - `sst.wkmean.1990-present.nc`
 - `lsmask.nc`

 As can be seen, these data files are with `.nc` format.
 This format is `NetCDF`, which stands for Network Common Data Form.
 The climate data has multiple dimensions, including latitude, longitude, and SST (usually in the form of multi-dimensional arrays).
-As we have an SST data file and a land-sea mask data file, we can use the package `numpy` to convert the data into arrays.
+As we have an SST data file and a land-sea mask data file, we can use the package `numpy` to convert the data into arrays and save the SST data as follows,

+- `sst_500w.npz` (the data in the first 500 weeks)
+- `sst_1000w.npz` (the data from the 500th week to the 1000th week)
+- `sst_1000w.npz` (the data from the 1000th week to present)

 <br>